KOG-13/nixos-config/README.md

 6. - [ ] dev flake templates (Scraping this and instead will work with devenv)
 7. - [ ] ssh setup
 8. - [ ] disko setup
-9. - [X] librewolf (bookmarks will be replaced with startpage.
-I AIN'T DECLARING ALL THOSE IN NIX)
+9. - [X] librewolf (For what I'm using them for, importing the bookmark.html is easy enough to leave it semi-imperative)
+        - [ ] startpage
+        - [ ] stylesheets
+        - [ ] fix unhook and zotero extensions